haleboat/haleboat-pokedex-api/README.md

 # Introduction
 I am a student in the Web Development program at SAIT in Calgary, AB.

 This was initially an assignment that I've been working on after the fact.
-The reason why is to further enhance my knowledge and try new things.
+The reason why, is to further enhance my knowledge and try new things.

 The javascript is commented and documented throughout so feel free to take a look.
-It still needs alot of clean up and something I'm actively working on.
+It still needs alot of clean up and is something I'm actively working on.

 ### Some ideas I've had so far are:
 - Add more funcionality to the website through filter options